AkiraMiyakoda/mariadb-trimmean-plugin/README.md

 * **expr** Required.
 The values to trim and average.
 NULL is excluded from the data set before calculating the number of excluded data points.

 * **exclude_proportion** Required.
 The fractional number of data points to exclude from the calculation.
-For example, if percent = 0.2, 4 points are trimmed from a data set of 20 points (20 x 0.2): 2 from the top and 2 from the bottom of the set.
+For example, if `exclude_proportion` = 0.2, 4 points are trimmed from a data set of 20 points (20 x 0.2): 2 from the top and 2 from the bottom of the set.

 ## Remarks

 TRIMMEAN rounds the number of excluded data points down to the nearest multiple of 2.
-If exclude_proportion = 0.1, 10 percent of 30 data points equals 3 points.
+If `exclude_proportion` = 0.1, 10 percent of 30 data points equals 3 points.
 For symmetry, TRIMMEAN excludes a single value from the top and bottom of the data set.

 ## Dependencies